traianMatisi/odin-recipes/README.md

 # odin-recipes

-This repository is refered to The Odin Projects FullSatck fundamentals exercises, about the HTML parts The ask is to build site pages with different recipes
+This repository is refered to The Odin Projects FullStack fundamentals exercises, about the HTML parts The ask is to build site pages with different recipes